 We were guests of National Geographic Family Journeys with G Adventures for the purpose of providing this review.
 As always, opinions are 100% our own.

-National Geographic Family Journeys with G Adventures runs an 8 day tour of Morocco called Souks to the Sahara, providing an overview of the country in a manageable amount of time.
+National Geographic Family Journeys with G Adventures runs a 9-day tour of Morocco called Souks to the Sahara, providing an overview of the country in a manageable amount of time.
 The company offers a dozen different trips around the world, from the US to Asia.
-Tours vary in pricing and duration, but they are all very family friendly.
+Tours vary in pricing and duration, but they are all very family-friendly.

 1. Transportation is covered

 One issue we often struggle with when traveling is transportation.
-It can be difficult to find the best way to travel from point A to point B, as well as the easiest and most cost effective way to do so.
-This tour of Morocco offers transport to and from the airport as well as coach service throughout the country.
+It can be difficult to find the best way to travel from point A to point B, as well as the easiest and most cost-effective way to do so.
+This Morocco group tour offers transport to and from the airport as well as coach service throughout the country.

 Note: Those with motion sickness should plan on bringing medication and or preventative measures.
-The roads through the Atlas Mountains are quite curvy and can cause upset stomachs.
+The roads through the mountains are quite curvy and can cause upset stomachs.

 2. Opportunities to meet the locals